cgruver/cgruver/_pages/tutorials/tekton/tekton-intro.md

   - tekton triggers
   - Gitea Webhooks
 ---
-## __Note: Work-In-Progress__ Some sections are incomplete, and there are plenty of spelling and grammar errors

 ## Introduction To Tekton

 In this tutorial, I am going to summarize a lot of information, and then focus on running code examples.